JackpotRising/jr-docs/docs/homebase/integration.md

 This is a unique identifier for the tournament which is visible to players.

 > Avoid using "Tournament" in the name if possible.
-DO NOT include "Tournament" for recurring tournaments as this will be appended automatically.
+DO NOT include "Tournament" for recurring tournaments.
+This will be appended automatically.

 #### 2. Currency

-Set the currency settings and initial jackpot amount for your tournament.
+Set the currency type and initial jackpot amount for your tournament.

 ![Screenshot](media/tournament/002.png)

 **Currency Mode**

-* Real Money - all money in/out will utilize real currency in USD
+* Real Money - all money in/out will utilize US Dollars (USD)
 * Game Currency - this utilizes a custom game currency (ex: gold coins)

 ?> Game Currency is configured in your Game settings